ayatokura/ai-openscale/cloud-known-wos-issues.md

 {: #wos-limitations}

 - Explainability for unstructured text models is not supported for continuous script languages, such as Japanese, Chinese, and Korean, which don't use whitespace or punctuation characters to separate words.
 - {{site.data.keyword.aios_short}} does not support models where the data type of the model prediction is binary.
-You must change such models so that the data type of their prediction is a string data type.
+You must change such models so that the data type of their prediction is a string or integer data type.
-- For a regression type model, the fairness transaction list does not indicate whether bias is detected.
+- For a regression model, the fairness transaction list does not indicate whether bias is detected.